 The Company uses judgment in determining the most appropriate basis on which to determine the completion of projects.
 Options available to the Company include the proportion that contract costs incurred for work performed to date bear to the estimated total contract costs, surveys of work performed, and completion of a physical proportion of the contract work.
-While the Company considers the costs to complete, the stage of completion is assessed based upon the assessment of the proportion of the contract costs for determining the percentage complete.
+While the Company considers the costs to complete, the stage of completion is assessed based upon the assessment of the proportion of the contract completed.
+Judgments are also made in determining what costs are project costs for determining the percentage complete.

-CALIAN GROUP LTD. NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED SEPTEMBER 30, 2022 AND 2021 (CANADIAN DOLLARS IN THOUSANDS, EXCEPT PER SHARE AMOUNTS)
+CALIAN GROUP LTD. NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED SEPTEMBER 30, 2022 AND 2021